Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via Touch Id Verification

-Once you have configured Touch Id Verification, you can also login with Touch Id Verification via Passwordless authentication.
+Once you have configured Touch Id Verification, you can also login with Touch Id Verification for Passwordless authentication.
 To login, call **loginWithTouchId()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()